 The German citizen Khaled El Masri was abducted by CIA officials at the Serbian-Macedonian border on 31 December 2003.
 The officials had mistakenly identified El Masri as a member of Al Qaida and a possible participant in a Neu-Ulm-based terrorist cell.
 Khaled El Masri spent nearly five months in a secret CIA detention center in Afghanistan.
 During this time he was regularly interrogated, subjected to physical abuse, and humiliated.
-Eventually, the CIA brought him to Albania where he was released.
+Eventually, the CIA brought him to Albania where he was released on a roadside.
 He arrived back in Germany on 29 May 2004.

 In December 2014, ECCHR has sent a letter to the Minister of Justice, Heiko Maas (Social Democratic Party of Germany, SPD), calling on the German government to request the extradition of thirteen former CIA-employees wanted by arrest warrants as well as to enforce the rights of CIA-victim and German citizen Khaled El Masri to a formal apology and reparation by the USA.
 ECCHR claims in its letter that the German government must request a formal apology and compensation to El Masri by the USA, if the German Federal Office of Justice still refuses to ask the USA for extradition.
 The Senate's report on CIA torture shows that the rendition of El Masri was by no means an exception but part of a systematic rendition and torture program.
 Germany must stand up for the law as an effective answer to significant forms of violence and torture.
 Various parliamentary inquiry commissions also included the case of Khaled El Masri.
 The European Parliament, the Council of Europe and the German Parliament all investigated his case.
 The case and judicial actions has also been an issue for the US diplomacy.
 Several cables from US embassy leaked by Wikileaks show the pressure the US exercised on various European states in avoiding judicial actions and lawsuits' enforcement.